 Tip: Learn some Spanish prior to traveling to Puerto Vallarta

 We highly recommend learning some Spanish prior to visiting Puerto Vallarta, Mexico as many people only speak Spanish in this area.
 Natalie knows very basic Spanish (took in middle/high school) and Sam is more conversational (taught himself during pandemic lockdown).
 We found Sam’s capability to speak Spanish conversationally exceedingly helpful.
+And a little goes a long way in showing effort to locals (who are much more likely to help you then).
 We were able to communicate with locals much easier and it really added to our cultural experience.
 Sam taught himself Spanish through using several books, the Duolingo App and italki.
 Please reach out if you would like to discuss with Sam how he taught himself Spanish!

 Where to Stay in Puerto Vallarta

 We highly recommend staying in the heart of Zona Romantica.
 From here, you will be able to walk or catch a bus/uber to everywhere you may want to go.
 You will not need to rent a car.